relessawy/bpa-workshop-guide/process-modelling.md

 ---
 ![Info]({% image_path m0_info.png %}){:align="left"}

-After we ‘ve modeled our rules, we will revisit the configuration of this node to reference the rule we created
+In module 2 after we finish modeling our rules, we will revisit the configuration of this node to reference the rule we create

 ---